Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Berowra - Brooklyn - Cowan is extremely high nationally.
-The median income is $60,388 and the average income stands at $81,606.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Berowra - Brooklyn - Cowan SA2 is $60,388 and average income is $81,606.
 This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $68,003 (median) and $91,897 (average) as of September 2025.
-Census data reveals that household incomes rank exceptionally at the 91st percentile ($2,497 weekly).
-Income brackets indicate that the predominant cohort spans 28.0% of locals (3,292 people) in the $1,500 - 2,999 category, consistent with broader trends across the broader area showing 30.9% in the same category.
-The substantial proportion of high earners (42.0% above $3,000/week) indicates strong economic capacity throughout Berowra - Brooklyn - Cowan.
-Housing accounts for 13.9% of income while strong earnings rank residents within the 91st percentile for disposable income and the area's SEIFA income ranking places it in the 9th decile.
+Using Wage Price Index growth of 12.61% since financial year 2022, current estimates for Berowra - Brooklyn - Cowan as of September 2025 would be approximately $68,003 (median) and $91,897 (average).
+Census data reveals that household, family, and personal incomes in Berowra - Brooklyn - Cowan rank highly nationally, between the 75th and 90th percentiles.
+Income brackets indicate that 28.0% of locals fall into the $1,500 - $2,999 category, consistent with broader trends across the broader area showing 30.9% in the same category.
+A substantial proportion of high earners (42.0%) are those earning above $3,000 per week, indicating strong economic capacity throughout Berowra - Brooklyn - Cowan.
+Housing accounts for 13.9% of income while strong earnings rank residents within the 90th percentile for disposable income.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income